Skip to main content

 What this means for your experience

 • Less invasive.
-Many Yomi cases are flapless — no incisions, no sutures, less bleeding.
+Many Yomi cases are flapless.
+No incisions, no sutures, less bleeding.

 • Smoother healing.
 Smaller surgical sites mean less swelling and a more comfortable recovery.